How To Exfoliate Your Face: Easy and Quick Tips

-How to exfoliate your face using face wash cloth
+How to exfoliate your face using face washcloth

-Pro: Cost effective, you don’t necessarily have to use a cleanser with it, you can just use hot water and rub vigorously to feel fresh faced and stimulate your blood cells in your face and facial muscles.
+Pro: Cost effective, you don’t necessarily have to use a cleanser with it, you can just use hot water and rub vigorously to feel fresh-faced and stimulate your blood cells in your face and facial muscles.
 This makes your face feel naked without stripping the natural oils away from your face.

 Con: Water and vigorous rubbing may not get you the best results.

-Pro: Natural DIY masks with ingredients such as honey, sugar, oatmeal, avocado, yogurt, coffee beans even make the skin feel looked after and gorgeous.
+Pro: Natural DIY masks with ingredients such as honey, sugar, oatmeal, avocado, yoghurt, coffee beans even make the skin feel looked after and gorgeous.
 Using natural remedies such as these make you feel like you are connecting to mother nature and Earth and also smell amazing and taste delicious too.

 Using natural measures as these, you know that you’re not exposing your skin to harsh human-made chemicals.

-Con: These can be time consuming and need some sort of planning beforehand, whether it be finding the time to go and buy the ingredients or finding it in the pantry.
+Con: These can be time-consuming and need some sort of planning beforehand, whether it be finding the time to go and buy the ingredients or finding it in the pantry.
 It also takes time to make and mix the mask itself, and ensure that the ingredients will not cause an allergic reaction etc.

 Sometimes people tend to go too natural and use alternatives like sand instead of sugar.
-The granules in sand are extremely harsh for your skin and can remove an entire layer from your skin so this method is not recommended.
+The granules in the sand are extremely harsh for your skin and can remove an entire layer from your skin so this method is not recommended.